ctrl-alt-del/devenv/README.md

 ```

-## Ruby
+## Ruby (prerequisite for installing Rails)

 Mac should have Ruby installed by default.
 To verify it, you can open your terminal and run:
 ```sh
 ruby --version
 ```
+It should show you the version of your currently installed Ruby.

-If ruby does not come with your Mac somehow or you wnat to have a newer version of Ruby, you can download and follow the installation instruction in their website:
+If ruby does not come with your Mac somehow or you wnat to have a newer version of Ruby, you can download and follow the installation instruction on Ruby's website:
 ```sh
 https://www.ruby-lang.org/en/downloads/
 ```

-Or you can install it through Homebrew by running:
+Or you can install the latest version of Ruby through Homebrew by running:
 ```sh
 brew install ruby
 ```